Royal Potato Family: History

 Royal Potato Family was created in 2009 by musician Marco Benevento and his manager/publicist Kevin Calabro as a method to release Benevento's music.
 Since Benevento's album Me Not Me, the label has added many other artists of varied musical genres, yet who are aligned with the founders' philosophy.
 "I’d like to think what makes us appealing to other artists as a home for their releases is that we’ve maintained our integrity over the years.
 We still honestly believe that music can make the world a better place.
 We want these records to be a soundtrack to people’s lives,” Calabro told NPR.
 According to Jambase, Royal Potato Family "has built a roster of artists and delivered a catalog of releases worthy of taking note."

 Royal Potato Family records is staffed across the United States.

-The name Royal Potato Family came from a joke that Bob Dylan told Benevento's original drummer Matt Chamberlain.
+The name Royal Potato Family came from a joke that Bob Dylan told to drummer Matt Chamberlain.

 Kevin Calabro recorded a TED Talk about "The Music Turns You On" at TEDxChichester, February 18, 2011.

 On May 10, 2017, Calabro appeared on the Publicity Panel at the Relix magazine first-ever Live Music Conference at the Brooklyn Bowl in New York.